 - In low grade AIN (AIN 1 and AIN 2) the cells look almost like normal cells

 - In high grade AIN (AIN 3) the cells look abnormal.
 AIN 3 is also sometimes called carcinoma in situ.

 This is the earliest stage of an invasive cancer.
-The tumour is less than 2cm in size and has not spread to any of the nearby tissues, lymph nodes or other organs.
+The tumour is less than 2cm in size and hasn't spread to any of the nearby tissues, lymph nodes or other organs.
 Stage 1 is the same as T1, N0 and M0 in the TNM stages.

-The cancer is larger than 2cm but has not spread anywhere else in the body.
-Stage 2 is the same as T2-3, N0, M0 in the TNM staging system.
+The cancer is larger than 2cm but hasn't spread anywhere else in the body.
+Stage 2 is the same as T2–3, N0, M0 in the TNM staging system.

 Stage 3 anal cancer has 2 sub groups:

-Stage 3A - the cancer is of any size and may have spread into nearby lymph nodes or organs.
-Stage 3 is the same as T1-3, N1, M0, or T4, N0, M0.
+Stage 3A – the cancer is of any size and might have spread into nearby lymph nodes or organs.
+Stage 3 is the same as T1–3, N1, M0, or T4, N0, M0.